 6. Choose energy-saving mode for equipment: Many modern fish tank equipment, such as pumps and filters, have an energy-saving mode.
 Enable this mode whenever possible to reduce electricity consumption without compromising the well-being of your fish.

-See also Best ammonia remover for fish tank
+See also Best plants for small aquarium

 By implementing these energy-saving measures, you can significantly reduce the electricity consumption of your fish tank while still providing a healthy and comfortable environment for your aquatic pets.